garrandall/popular-music-data/tracks/auto-pilot-migos.md

 Heard that everybody know we workin' (work)
 Young nigga still murk it (yeah)
 Young nigga whip the birdie (woo)
-Ooh watch 'em movin' (ooh)
+Oh watch 'em movin' (oh)
-Ooh, shake 'em out the shoes (shake 'em out the shoes) Ooh, VVS jewels, GI Jew, nigga what it do? yeah
+Oh, shake 'em out the shoes (shake 'em out the shoes) Oh, VVS jewels, GI Jew, nigga what it do? yeah

-Ooh, shake him out his shoes
+Oh, shake him out his shoes
 When it come to the gang gang we can't lose (lose)
 If it is not 'bout them benjamins then I refuse (to what) To ever have a conversation (conversate)